RX-7 Boost Control

 Turbo control valve closed

-Charge control valve in Y-pipe is closed, preventing secondary turbo from supplying boost
+Charge control valve in Y-pipe is closed, preventing secondary turbo from

 Charge relief valve is open, venting boost created by secondary turbo